-Carl Urquhart was re-elected to the 57th Legislature in the provincial election held September 27, 2010.
+Carl Urquhart, MLA for Carleton-York, was reelected to the 58th Legislature in the provincial election held September 22, 2014.

-The Progressive Conservative Member for York was first was elected to the Legislature in the September 18, 2006, provincial election.
-He served as official Opposition critic for areas of interest related to public safety, the New Brunswick Emergency Measures Organization, the New Brunswick Police Commission and Kings Landing Historical Settlement.
-He was a member of the standing committees on estimates and law Amendments; and he was a member of the Select Committee on Life-long Learning.
+The Progressive Conservative member was first elected to the Legislature in the September 18, 2006, election.
+He served as official opposition critic for areas of interest related to public safety, the New Brunswick Police Commission and Kings Landing Historical Settlement.
+He was a member of the Standing Committees on Estimates and Law Amendments.
+He was also a member of the Select Committee on Life Long Learning.

-After graduating from Fredericton High School, he joined the RCMP and served the force for five years.
-Following that, he joined the Fredericton Police Force, where he completed 28 years of service.
-He has worked in community policing, street crime, the drug unit, major crime and the patrol division.
+After graduating from Fredericton High School, he joined the RCMP and served for five years.
+In 1978, he joined the Fredericton Police Force where he completed 28 years of service.
+He has worked in community police, street crime, drug unit, major crime and patrol unit.

-He lives on his family homestead in Kingsclear.
+Mr. Urquhart lives on the family homestead in Upper Kingsclear.

 Grand Manan, NB: Few industries will feel the effects of the Liberal Carbon Tax more than New Brunswick’s fishing industry.
 The carbon tax would significantly drive up the cost of fuel and that means fishing crews will be paying more every time their boats head out to sea.
 It is an extra cost the industry […]